chjon/chjon.github.io/index.md

 I love learning and enjoy working on interesting challenges in many different fields.
 The projects I've worked on include games, simulations, and API development.
 I'm especially interested in the fields of computer graphics and automated reasoning.

 In the past, I've worked at:

+- [University of Waterloo](https://uwaterloo.ca/), researching the integration of the extended resolution proof system into CDCL SAT solvers and studying the structure of SAT instances.
+I co-authored a paper in this field: [On the Hierarchical Community Structure of Practical SAT Formulas](https://link.springer.com/chapter/10.1007/978-3-030-80223-3_25).

 - [NVIDIA](https://www.nvidia.com/en-us/), developing and improving software tools for measuring and analyzing hardware performance.
 I identified performance bottlenecks and optimization opportunities, and parallelized computation and file I/O to reduce program execution time.